Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 ## Subscriptions

-Click **Subscriptions** to see a list of the consumer team with their products and subscriptions in their Marketplace to verify subscription usage.
+Click **Subscriptions** to see a list of the consumer team with their subscriptions in their Marketplace to verify subscription usage.

 {{% alert title="Note" color="primary" %}} The Subscription page is available to providers with an active Marketplace subscription.{{% /alert %}}